Van-Pires

-Van-Pires is a 1997 computer animated children's television series with live-action segments.
+Van-Pires is a 1997 animated children's television series with live-action segments.
 It was produced by Abrams/Gentile (New York), with CGI animation being produced under MSH (San Francisco).
 The show was syndicated by The Summit Media Group.

-Van-Pires also had portions of its soundtrack written and performed by John Entwistle of the rock band The Who and Steve Luongo, Entwistle's long-time friend, producer, and drummer in The John Entwistle Band with Alberto Rosende and Noam Kaniel.
+Van-Pires also had portions of its soundtrack written and performed by John Entwistle of the rock band The Who and Steve Luongo, Entwistle's long-time friend, producer, and drummer in The John Entwistle Band with Noam Kaniel.

 Van-Pires centers on a group of human teenagers who protect and defend the world from evil anthropomorphic junkyard vans and vehicles known as the "Van-Pires" by transforming into robotic anthropomorphic cars, calling themselves the "Motor-Vaters".

 Characters

 Motor-Vaters

 Four ordinary teens were accidentally caught in the path of a falling meteor.
 The meteor transformed them into heroic robotic guardians to protect the night from the evil forces of Tracula (a reference to "Dracula") and the rest of the Van-Pires.
 Each Motor-Vater has the ability to fly and they also share the same weaknesses as their enemies; like the Van-Pires, the Motor-Vaters require gas to sustain themselves and must avoid the sun at all costs.
 To transform, each hero gets into the driver's seat of his or her Carfin (a portmanteau of "car" and "coffin") and shouts, "Mission Ignition!"